 After I sorted out my CPF in 4 days including the weekend, I was absolutely euphoric… nobody could stop me now!!!!!
 My victory against the famous Brazilian Bureaucracy was so close… NOT!

-Well, the next challenge I had to face was to either buy a motorbike from a private person or from a motorbike dealer.
+Well, the next challenge I had to face was to either buy a motorcycle from a private person or from a dealer.
 I was looking first for seminovos, used motorbikes.
 Surely, there would be something on the market and especially BMW of the GS range were super popular in Sao Paulo.
 I saw already 2 motorbikes at two different professional dealers which were raising my interest.
 After visiting them on Wednesday, I came in both cases too late and they were already sold.
 Damn it…

 Sales person are in contrast to employees from official institutes a “bit more friendly” and surprisingly do speak English pretty well.
 My “amigo” from the second motorbike store recommended to see another dealer which would be very close by and they might have also used bikes available.

 The third store I was visiting the same day had a BMW 650 GS in the back of the store which was currently brought back to life after standing for 2 years in the garage.
 Furthermore, it only had 2’500 km on the clock and was looking brand new… 19’500 Reais.